-Parameter Selection/settings Description Input signal Analog selector Signal source for the channel No selection Default setting for group 1: Channel 1: analog input 1 Channel 2: analog input 2 Channel 3: analog input 3 Line width Determines the width of the graphic mea sured value display.
-Thin Thin line width (1 pixel) Thick Thick line width (2 pixels) Tol. band active Available as from channel 2 of a group.
+Parameter Selection/settings Description

+Input signal Analog selector Signal source for the channel

+No selection Default setting for group 1:

+Channel 1: analog input 1

+Channel 2: analog input 2

+Channel 3: analog input 3

+Line width Determines the width of the graphic mea sured value display.

+Thin Thin line width (1 pixel)

+Thick Thick line width (2 pixels)

+Tol. band active ctive Available as from channel 2 of a group.

 No, Yes If "Yes", the channel is compared with channel 1 of the group.
 It must be ensured that channel 1 of the group is active (Input signal <> No selection).

-Upper tolerance Only available for channel 1 of a group. band limit 0 to 10 to 100 The "Upper tolerance band limit" and the current measured value of channel 1 form the upper limit of the tolerance band.
-Lower tolerance Only available for channel 1 of a group. band limit -100 to -10 to 0 The "Lower tolerance band limit" and the current measured value of channel 1 form the lower limit of the tolerance band.
+Upper tolerance Only available for channel 1 of a group.

+band limit 0 to 10 to 100 The "Upper tolerance band limit" and the current measured value of channel 1 form the upper limit of the tolerance band.

-Parameter Selection/settings Description Upper switching Only available for channel 1 of a group. differential -100 to -2 to 0 If there is a positive tolerance violation, the current measured value from channel 2 to 6 must first drop below the current measured value of channel 1, plus the upper tolerance band limit and upper switching differential, in order for the alarm to be canceled.
+Parameter Selection/settings Description Lower tolerance Only available for channel 1 of a group. band limit -100 to -10 to 0 The "Lower tolerance band limit" and the current measured value of channel 1 form the lower limit of the tolerance band.
+Upper switching Only available for channel 1 of a group. differential -100 to -2 to 0 If there is a positive tolerance violation, the current measured value from channel 2 to 6 must first drop below the current measured value of channel 1, plus the upper tolerance band limit and upper switching differential, in order for the alarm to be canceled.
 Lower switching Only available for channel 1 of a group. differential 0 to 2 to 100 If there is a negative tolerance violation, the current measured values from channel 2 to 6 must first exceed the current measured value of channel 1, plus the lower tolerance band limit and lower switching differential, in order for the alarm to be canceled.
 Alarm text upper Available as from channel 2 of a group. limit Use default text or enter other text.
 The text entered (max.
 31 characters) is displayed and entered in the alarm and event list if the selected channel exits the tolerance in positive direction.
 Alarm text lower Available as from channel 2 of a group. limit Use default text or enter other text.
 The text entered (max.
 31 characters) is displayed and entered in the alarm and event list if the selected channel exits the tolerance in negative direction.
-Show auxiliary Two auxiliary lines (level lines) can be sh own for each channel. line 1, 2 No, Yes If "Yes" is selected, the auxiliary line is shown in the vertical and horizontal curve diagram if this has been activated generally in the configuration of the diagram view.
-Auxiliary line value 1, 2 The two auxiliary lines can be used, for example, to define a lower and upper limit As a result, the user can see in the diagram whether the current value is within the defined range.
-0 to 100 Auxiliary line value Auxiliary line color 1, 2 channel concerned (Configuration > Disp Use default color or select another color.
+Show auxiliary Two auxiliary lines (level lines) can be sh nown for each channel. line 1, 2 No, Yes If "Yes" is selected, the auxiliary line is shown in the vertical and horizontal curve diagram if this has been activated generally in the configuration of the diagram view.
+Auxiliary line value 1, 2 example, to define a lower and upper limit. am whether the current value is within the 0 to 100 Auxiliary line value Auxiliary line color 1, 2 The default setting for the auxiliary line color corresponds to the color of the analog channel concerned (Configuration > Display > Colors).
+Use default color or select another color.
 Auxiliary line color